1566 (19th June)

 James Douglas, Earl of Morton, regent for James, was executed on charges of conspiracy in the murder of Lord Darnley.

-James was released from captivity.
+King James was released from captivity.

 1583 (after June)

 James wrote ‘Some Reulis and Cautelis to be observit and eschewit in Scottis poesie’ (Some Rules and Cautions to be Observed and Eschewed in Scottish Prosody).
-The treatise was designed as a poetic manuel and description of poetic tradition.
+The treatise was designed as a poetic manual and description of poetic tradition.

 James began to take control of the government of Scotland.

 1586 (6th July)